 Investors, especially the majority of retail investors without capital advantages and information advantages, in the non-exhaustive market is not to chase the roller in the water kinetic energy-excessive pursuit of frequent trading state of chasing up and down, the most sensible approach is to patiently hold and increase positions in a certain point assets, waiting for the roller conduction to this point to achieve profits.

-Finally, we sincerely hope that the economic development of the motherland can achieve a high-quality recovery, the early realization of Chinese modernization!
+Finally, the researcher sincerely hope that the economic development of the motherland can achieve a high-quality recovery, the early realization of Chinese modernization!

 Reference